transcrobes/subs-convert/README.md

 **removeTextFormatting** (boolean) - Default is `false`.
 If set to `true`, tags such as `<b>` and `{bold}` will be stripped from the text.
 This may be useful when converting to formats that do not support styling in this manner.

 **timecodeOverlapLimiter** (number, boolean) - Default is `false`, allowing overlapping timecode.
-If a number (in seconds) is included `subtitle-converter` will automatically fix overlapping timecode if the amount of seconds the text overlaps is less than the `timecodeOverlapLimiter`.
+If a number (in seconds) is included `subs-convert` will automatically fix overlapping timecode if the amount of seconds the text overlaps is less than the `timecodeOverlapLimiter`.
 - If this value is set to `1` and your SRT looks like:
 ```
 1